JoshuaKim1789/PV-API-JSON/README.md

 - **frequency**: The `frequency` attribute denotes the frequency of the PV inverter in hertz (Hz) and is a decimal number with one fraction, e.g., `59.9Hz`.

 - **cumulativeOutput**: The `cumulativeOutput` attribute describes the accumulated power over time of the PV inverter in kilowatt-hours (kWh).
-It is represented as a decimal integer, e.g., `2200kWh`.
+It is represented as a decimal number with one fraction, e.g., `220.1kWh`.

 - **state**: The `state` attribute deciphers the state of the PV inverter using a 16-bit code.